-Stacey Tadd (University of Bath), who yesterday set a new English Record in the heats, finished seventh in the final of the Women's 200m breaststroke in a time of 2:28.84.
+Stacey Tadd (University of Bath), who yesterday set a new English record in the heats, finished seventh in the final of the 200m Breaststroke in a time of 2:28.84.

 “I’m slightly disappointed to have gone slower tonight,” said Tadd.
 “My aim here was to go faster from heats to semis to final and I just missed that goal but this whole experience has been good for me and I can now look to the Commonwealth Games with more confidence.”

 Antony James (Plymouth Leander) continued to impress in the Men’s 100m Butterfly and qualified seventh fastest for tomorrow’s final in a time of 52.70

 "I'm looking to go into that final and gain some experience for 2012," said James.
 "These guys have all got a few years on me but the way I see it I've got six more years in me than they have."